Borrower Service – Research & Development Advance

 HMRC has made allowance for companies they deem to be undertaking qualifying Research & Development activities.
 Companies can claim cash repayments of up to 33% of the qualifying R&D expenditure.
 The claims are made with a company’s tax return (CT600) each year, with claims up to two years in arrears also allowed.

-The RDA is available only to companies that can demonstrate a history of successfully claiming R&D tax credits from HMRC with at least two years of successful claims need to have been made.
+The RDA is available only to companies that can demonstrate a history of successfully claiming R&D tax credits from HMRC with at least two years of successful claims having been made.
 Additionally, the company must have retained professional advisers to help in the preparation of the R&D tax credit claim.
 When making the claim, the company seeking the advance must advise HMRC to pay all the funds claimed to an ArchOver controlled bank account.
 The directors of the company seeking the advance must warrant that the PAYE, CIS, VAT and CT payments are up to date (ie, that the company has no overdue debts to HMRC) and will be maintained up-to-date throughout the period of the loan.

 Further, the directors confirm that, in their reasonable opinion and having made reasonable enquiries, the borrowing business has sufficient funds to trade through the period of the loan and beyond.